aspirity-inc/easydev/documentation/src/content/docs/components/pagination/index.md

 title: Pagination
 ---

-The Pagination description.
+The Pagination allows to select a specific page from a range of pages.

-The Pagination can have the next props: children, open, onClose, portal, className, style.
+The Pagination can have the next props: total, page, onChange, icons, hidePages, withEdges, siblings.
 [See there](/storybook/?path=/docs/core-pagination--docs) to get more information.

 ## Pagination variants